Radolišta: Basilica and Necropolis

-The Paleochristian Basilica belonged to the Illyrian Dassareti tribe, which inhabited this region since antiquity.
+The Paleochristian Basilica belonged to the Illyrian Dassareti tribe, which had inhabited this region since antiquity.
 The Bazilika lies on the southern side of Ladorisht, in an area called 'Livadhet e Dautit' (Daut's Meadows).
-Excavations began under Dimçe Koço in 1954, and were finished in 1976 by the archaeologist Vlado Malenko.
+Excavations began under Dimçe Koço in 1954 and were finished in 1976 by the archaeologist Vlado Malenko.
 As a result of these excavations, graves from the early Middle Ages were also discovered.
-The Bazilika consists of a narthex, exonarthex, annex and intersection.
-Of particular note are the Narthex and the central ship which are covered by floors and mosaics stylized with flora and geometric decorations, as well as landscapes of living birds.
+The Bazilika consists of a narthex, exonarthex, annex and an intersection.
+Of particular note are the Narthex and the central ship, which are covered by floors and mosaics stylized with flora and geometric decorations, as well as landscapes of living birds.
 The Bazilika dates between the end of the 4th century and the beginning of the 5th century, whereas the graves date between the 7th-8th centuries.
-The findings within this necropolis have similarity and connectivity with the Komani-Kruja culture, which is hypothesised to be the link between the ancestral population of the Albanians and the medieval Albanians.
+The findings within this necropolis have similarities and connectivity with the Komani-Kruja culture, which is hypothesized to be the link between the ancestral population of the Albanians and the medieval Albanians.

+Balkan wars

+In 1918, Pesočani was razed, and Albanians fled to nearby villages such as Radolišta where the families of their descendants are known by the village name of Pesoçan, were brutally killed.

 Demographics

-The village of Radolišta is inhabited by Tosks, a subgroup of southern Albanians and speak the Tosk Albanian dialect.
+The village of Radolišta is inhabited by Tosks, a subgroup of southern Albanians who speak the Tosk Albanian dialect.
 Radolišta is one of the largest villages in the region of Struga with more than 800 houses.

 As of the 2021 census, Radolišta had 2,067 residents with the following ethnic composition: